openstream/casperjs/README.md

 # CasperJS Frontend Tests

+[CasperJS](http://casperjs.org/) is navigation scripting & testing for PhantomJS and SlimerJS.

 ## Magento

 This [test suite](https://github.com/magento-hackathon/hackathon-casperjs) was developed during various Magento hackathons in Germany.
 The tests located in the tests directory work with a default Magento CE installation with sample data installed.
 The idea is that if you have a custom project you will duplicate those tests in a separate directory and make the necessary adjustments so that the tests pass with your custom theme, extensions and custom modifications.